Wiredcraft/backupallthethings/README.rst

 **Run backup for the enabled services**

-When ran without parameters, ``backitup`` will attempt to run every enabled backup script and use their respective configuration files.
+When ran without parameters, ``batt`` will attempt to run every enabled backup script and use their respective configuration files.

 .. code-block:: bash

-    sudo backitup
+    sudo batt

 You need to run the backup as ``root``.

 **Run custom backup**

-When passing parameters to the ``backitup`` command, it will effectively bypass the default enabled services and attempt to run each of the service provided on the command line.
+When passing parameters to the ``batt`` command, it will effectively bypass the default enabled services and attempt to run each of the service provided on the command line.

 .. code-block:: bash

     # Will run the mysql and file backup scripts with the default values provided in
     # the script and config file.
-    sudo backitup mysql file
+    sudo batt mysql file

     # Will backup only the ``wordpress`` database and the ``/var/www/wordpress`` folder
-    sudo backitup mysql file --mysql-db wordpress --file /var/www/wordpress
+    sudo batt mysql file --mysql-db wordpress --file /var/www/wordpress

     # Same as above; the service ``mysql`` and ``file`` can be ommitted as they are
     # implicitely defined by the
     # `--mysql-db` and `--file` options
-    sudo backitup --mysql-db wordpress --file /var/www/wordpress
+    sudo batt --mysql-db wordpress --file /var/www/wordpress

     # You can specify options multiple times as well; it will backup both the
     # wordpress and mysql databases (in different files)
-    sudo backitup --mysql-db wordpress --mysql-db mysql
+    sudo batt --mysql-db wordpress --mysql-db mysql

 **Custom destination folder**